jameslynnwu/uses-this/uses-this.md

 for when I'm working in terminal.
 PhpStorm and PyCharm for Php and Python development.
 I really like the products that JetBrains puts out.
 I know it makes me look lame for not using vim for development, but using an IDE for development helps catch a lot of stupid mistakes.
 I've also used and played around with Xcode and Eclipse.
-I definitely want to do more client side development.
+Working with Eclipse is the bane of my existence.
+There are so many crashes and the shortcuts are different from my other IDES.

+For bug tracking, we use Asana and Jira.
+I am the biggest fan of Asana, everything is so snappy and easy to learn.
+It made me realize how outdated Jira was.

+Also, I like SequelPro and Charles.

-I used to use Firefox until I gave Chrome a chance and found it was so much faster.
+I used Firefox until I gave Chrome a chance and found it was so much faster.
 I'm not sure what the case is now.
-Also, I like SequelPro and Charles.

 ## Dream Setup
 I'd like a top of the line 15" Macbook Pro with a matte screen, as much ram as possible, and the largest SSD possible.
+Also, I'd like for it to be hooked up to two large matte screens that actually work correctly with macs.